The Howl R4 IS the World's Hottest Portable Propane Fire Pit.

 It also lets you light bonfires in places you always wished you could – like your back deck, blacktop parking areas, the roof of your rig, and even the bow of your fishing boat.

-Some metals reflect heat out toward your body, while others work as strategic heat sinks.
+Some of the HOWL's alloys reflect heat out toward your body, while others work as strategic heat sinks.
 Some even conduct the heat away from areas you might need to touch, like the legs and the handle.

 07.